The code of ethics

 (1) An employee may execute a transaction which is otherwise forbidden pursuant to this Annex if he/she subsequently notifies the Committee thereof and it concerns

-b) a transaction which is due to the employee’s existing rights to an investment instrument common to holders of such instruments, which may or shall be exercised on the basis of external circumstances beyond the control of the employee, in particular acceptance of a takeover bid, acceptance of a public offer to purchase or exchange participating securities, a subscription for shares using the preferential right in the event of a capital increase, or an exchange of a security for another,
+a) a transaction which is due to the employee’s existing rights to an investment instrument common to holders of such instruments, which may or shall be exercised on the basis of external circumstances beyond the control of the employee, in particular acceptance of a takeover bid, acceptance of a public offer to purchase or exchange participating securities, a subscription for shares using the preferential right in the event of a capital increase, or an exchange of a security for another,

-c) the sale of an investment instrument acquired by an employee before he/she became subject to the prohibition pursuant to Article II hereof, or
+b) the sale of an investment instrument acquired by an employee before he/she became subject to the prohibition pursuant to Article II hereof, or

-d) the sale of an investment instrument acquired by an employee other than by purchase, or exchange, especially by passage of ownership as part of an inheritance settlement or by donation.
+c) the sale of an investment instrument acquired by an employee other than by purchase, or exchange, especially by passage of ownership as part of an inheritance settlement or by donation.

 V. Prior consent to transactions

-(1) An employee may exceptionally sell an investment instrument which is otherwise prohibited pursuant to this Annex, if granted prior consent of the Committee and there are serious reasons for the transaction, in particular a significant deterioration of the financial or personal situation of the employee or his/her family requiring the immediate acquisition of funds.
+(1) An employee may exceptionally sell an investment instrument, which is otherwise prohibited pursuant to this Annex, if granted prior consent of the Committee and there are serious reasons for the transaction, in particular a significant deterioration of the financial or personal situation of the employee or his/her family requiring the immediate acquisition of funds.

 (2) The employee’s application for prior consent shall state the intended instrument, the amount and other conditions of the transaction, and shall also prove the conditions of the acquisition of the investment instrument in question, the serious reasons for its sale, including a justification why, in his/her opinion, there can be no conflict of interest or misuse of non-public information.
 If the application is incomplete or the serious reasons are not sufficiently stated or substantiated, the Committee shall call on the employee to supplement it within 15 days of delivery of the application.